AANZPA Conference 2020

 Refund and Cancellations Policy

 Registration refunds are at the discretion of the Conference Treasurer.
-Conference fees may be repaid in full for cancellation requests received on or before 28 June 2022.
-After this date refunds may be paid minus an administration fee of $25.
-To assist the group process please notify the registrar if you are unable to attend the workshop.
+Conference fees may be repaid in full for cancellation requests received on or before 15 January 2024.
+After this date, refunds may be paid minus an administration fee of $25.
+To assist the group process please notify the registrar if you cannot attend the workshop.

 All registrations will be processed when payment is received.
 For specific payment and refund inquiries email: email@example.com